pulp/pulp/docs/sphinx/dev-guide/architecture.rst

   content in a repository (referred to as a :term:`distributor`).

-* **Extension** - The components plugged into either the admin or consumer clients to provide new commands in the client for type-specific operations.
+* **Extension** - The components plugged into either the admin or consumer command line clients to provide new commands in the client for type-specific operations.

 * **Handler** - The agent-side components that are used to field invocations from the server to a consumer, such as binding to a repository or installing